Pod-Point/laravel-aws-pubsub/README.md

 ## Installation

-You can install the package via composer:
+You can install the package on a Laravel 8+ application via composer:

 ```bash
 composer require pod-point/laravel-sns-broadcaster:^0.1